Child Autism UK – Autism Approaches

 And we have a further range of courses for parents, tutors and school staff that are run at the Child Autism Office and other venues

 Our staff are our biggest asset here at Child Autism UK.
-Whichever route of intervention you choose, you will be led and supported every step of the way by one of our team of qualified and highly experienced case managers.
+Whichever length of programme you choose, you will be led and supported every step of the way by one of our team of qualified and highly experienced case managers.
 With 11 practitioners, we are able to provide peer support to share knowledge and skills, we are able to cover maternity and swap staff if families move, so giving you that extra layer of consistency.
 All staff are overseen by 3 managers with the BCBA, and all attend regular Continuing Professional Development, and are Full Members of the UK Society of Behaviour Analysis.

 Our staff regularly support families through tribunals, writing reports based on regular training from Barristers, and attending as expert witnesses.
 We have an excellent success rate

-Child Autism Outcome Study – with Warwick University
+Child Autism Outcome Study

 How to teach your child to talk/communicate